pcristof/asap/README.md

   3  ERR           1 ImageHDU         8   (4088, 49)   float64
 ```

+#### Line list
+ASAP reads a list of regions to use to perform the fit.
+It is designed to automatically select the orders of the spectra with maximum throughput, and re-agarange the provided segments to optmize the number of regions containing the lines we selected.
+The file contains 5 columns:
+Center wavelength, lower wavelength, upper wavelength, element, ionization state, order.
+The last three columns must exist, but are unused in the current version of ASAP (I often default them to 'U 1 0').
+Wavelengths must be in nanometers.

 # Thank for using ASAP !
 If you find miskates or have suggestions, be sure to reach out.